itsunderscores/Instagram-Auto-Claimer-Swapper/README.md

 - Swapper has been updated in various ways.
 - If the swap is unsuccessful due to 14 day, or other Instagram blocks, the original username will be reverted back.
 - Faster swaps and increased realiblity
 - Multiple proxies are now supported.
-Place proxies in **proxies.txt**
+Place proxies in **files/proxies.txt**
 - Swapper is now multi-threaded and claims faster
 - Autoclaimer/Turbo has been fixed, had a bug
 - Detects certain error messages while logging in